43 American Exercise Statistics & Facts to Make You Move It

-20. Around 170,000 children aged 5–14 have been treated in emergency rooms for basketball-related injuries.
+17. Around 170,000 children aged 5–14 have been treated in emergency rooms for basketball-related injuries.

 Various data found that physical contact, quick stops and starts, and a burst of activity may subject the players to injuries such as ankle sprains, finger injuries, and Sever’s disease.

 Some of the most common injuries related to cricket involve hamstring strains and side strains, as well as low back pain or stress fractures.
-The number is higher in fast bowlers (15%).
+The number is even higher in fast bowlers (15%).

 Exercise Benefits Statistics

 What are the health benefits of regular exercising?

 24. Exercise lowers the risk of developing dementia by about 30% and Alzheimer’s disease by 45%.